acoustic-content-samples/sample-wp-wch-asset-palette/readme.txt

 Cloud based delivery gets you up a running fast and able to update content in real time.
 A rich array of APIs helps you build user experiences that marketing and e-commerce teams can update directly in existing marketing and digital experience platforms without new development work.

 == Installation ==
 1. Upload files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Open the plugin configuration page
 4. Provide the APIurl for your WCH tenant

+== Screenshots ==
+1. This screen shot shows the plugin install.
+1. This screen shot shows the general layout.
+1. This screen shot shows how to search for specific tags.

 == Changelog ==
 = 1.0.2 =